ARISE: Action for Reducing Inequalities in Education

 Within the project “Towards the prevention of child marriages” UNICEF has initiated support activities towards boy and girl pupils under the risk of early marriages and dropout, in partnership with Centre for education policy and with support of the Ministry for education, science and technological development.
 The project unites good practices and the instruments used in the project “Combating Early School Leaving in Serbia through effective drop-out prevention and intervention measures at the school level” which was highly successfully realized in 10 schools in Serbia (2014-2016).
 Aim of the project is further improvement of education employees’ capacities for dropout prevention as well as development of mechanism for prevention of child marriages on the local level, especially for Roma girls who are the most vulnerable group of children when it comes to child marriages.
 Local level activities will be implemented in 8 primary and secondary schools in Novi Bečej, Belgrade and Pirot.

-The goal of this project is to improve the quality of education by fostering a democratic culture through applying anti-discriminatory approaches based on the Council of Europe standards and practices.
-Project aim is to enhance knowledge and awareness on the concept, policies, practices and benefits from inclusive education and a democratic school culture in schools and local communities, which will, subsequently, lead to decreased discriminatory approaches in schools, especially towards vulnerable groups.
-Another of the project’s goal is to use gained experience to develop national level recommendations.
-Main project activities will include applying framework of competencies for democratic culture and human rights education in school setting, as well as peer learning between participating schools.
-A total of 20 primary and secondary schools from the territory of 14 local self-governments throughout the region have been selected to participate in this project.
+The overall goal of the project is to improve the quality of education by fostering a democratic culture in the system of formal education through applying anti-discriminatory approaches based on the standards and practices of the Council of Europe.
+Specific aims are to enhance knowledge and awareness of the teaching and non-teaching staff, students and local communities on the concept, policies, practices and benefits from inclusive education and a democratic school culture, as well as to raise teachers capacities for implementation of activities that aim on developing competencies for democratic culture through teaching, within extracurricular activities and in cooperation with local community.
+Main project activities will include applying framework of competencies for democratic culture in school setting, as well as peer learning between participating schools.
+A total of 20 primary and secondary schools from the territory of 14 local self-governments across the region have been selected to participate in this project.
+Another project goal is to use gained experience to develop national level recommendations.

 The leader of the project "Our Story" is the Government of Serbia Coordination Body for the Municipalities of Presevo, Bujanovac and Medvedja (CB) while the Centre for Education Policy (CEP) is a partner in the project.
 In the municipalities of Medvedja, Bujanovac and Presevo classes in elementary schools are realized in either Serbian or Albanian language and there is no form of cooperation within which students would have the opportunity to mutually interact and cooperate.
 The aim of the project is to establish a link between students and teachers of the two elementary schools in Presevo through the organization of extracurricular activities for students belonging to different national communities, as well as to increase the capacities of teachers from Presevo to strengthen intercultural practices through teaching and extracurricular activities.